 Do you know about the first emperor of Japan?

-Yes, that is Emperor Jimmu, who is also known as “Iwarehiko”.
-He is known as the deity of the Kashihara Shrine.
+Yes, that is Emperor Jimmu, who is also called “Iwarehiko,” He is known as the deity of the Kashihara Shrine.

-In the “Kojiki” and “Nihon-shoki” (the history books of the Nara era) there are stories of “the birth of Japan” wherein Iwarehiko, who is was founder of the imperial family, came from Kyushu in the west to Yamato (current-day Nara Prefecture) and founded the country.
+In the “Kojiki” and “Nihon-shoki” (the ancient history books of the Nara era) there are stories of “the birth of Japan” that detail Emperor Jimmu’s journey from Kyushu in the west to Yamato (current-day Nara Prefecture) to found the first capital of Japan.

-On the way, he stopped by at Yoshino and met a fisherman, a man with a tail who crawled out of a well, and another man with a tail who was pushing rocks out of his way as he emerged from a chasm in a massive boulder.
-These seem like myths, but places with connections to these stories can still be found in various parts of Yoshino.
+On the way, he stopped by at Yoshino and met a mysterious fisherman, a man with a tail who crawled out of a well, and another man with a tail who emerged from a chasm in a massive boulder.
+These seem like myths, but places with connections to these stories can still be found in various parts of Yoshino today.

 For this article, let’s go up the Yoshino River and visit the places related to the story!